unicef-polymer/etools-searchable-multiselection-menu/README.md

 # \<etools-single-selection-menu\>

-Dropdown menu with search and single selection option
+Dropdown menu with search and single selection option When the optionValue is Number (in the options array), the type is preserved, it's not converted to string

 ### Element properties
 * selected - Number/Array - notifies - the id/optionValue of the selected item